pagkly/Zed/Investopedia3/Elective-Deferral Contribution.md

 Since there's a tax-deduction upfront, any withdrawals or distributions in retirement are taxed at the income tax rate for the retiree at that time.
 However, several restrictions apply as to when and under what circumstances an employee can make withdrawals from an employer-sponsored retirement plan.
 For example, an additional 10% penalty tax may apply if an individual makes a withdrawal before age 59½—assuming the employee meets the conditions that allow him or her to take an early distribution.
 Furthermore, state and local taxes may be assessed for early withdrawals.1

-Some employers will allow workers to contribute toward [Roth 401(k)](https://www.investopedia.com/terms/r/roth401k.asp) plans.
+Some employers will allow workers to contribute toward [[Roth 401(k)]](https://www.investopedia.com/terms/r/roth401k.asp) plans.
 Contributions made to these plans are made on an after-tax basis.
-After tax-basis means the funds are taxed before they were deposited into the [retirement plan](https://www.investopedia.com/retirement-planning-4689695).
+After tax-basis means the funds are taxed before they were deposited into the [[retirement plan]](https://www.investopedia.com/retirement-planning-4689695).
 Since there's no pre-tax benefit with Roth 401(k)s, employees can withdraw deferrals tax-free as long as they're over the age of 59½.

 ## Elective-Deferral Contribution Limits